Run a CAP Application on Kyma

 Add SAP HANA Cloud

 Your application runs on Kyma and is accessible from public internet now.
-Still it works like the local development version (cds watch
+Still, it works like the local development version (cds watch

 ) without a real database persistence.
-In this step, you add support for HANA.
+In this step, you add support for SAP HANA.
 As already said, you need to provision it from Cloud Foundry and add the credentials manually.

 Prepare CAP Application for SAP HANA Cloud